JeanMainguy/MeTAfisher/README.md

 The program looks only at the line with feature equal to `CDS`.
- MeTAfisher needs to retrieve the protein number to be able to match the protein hited by hmmsearch with the proper gff line.
-To do so the attribute section needs to follow to possible formats:
+ MeTAfisher needs to retrieve the protein number to be able to match the protein hited by hmmsearch with the proper gff line for that the attribute section should follow the following pattern:
 1. One with `ID=< chromosome or scaffold>|<protein number>`.
-2. One other possible format is with ????

 Example of correct gff line :    ```ICM0007MP0313_1000310	GPF	CDS	13787	14128	.	-	0	ID=ICM0007MP0313_1000310|19;partial=00;sta.....```

  <!-- CP000569.1	Genbank	gene	13754	15256	.	+	.
 ID=gene12;Name=murE;gbkey=Gene;gene=murE;gene_biotype=protein_coding;locus_tag=APL_0013 -->

 ## Output file
-Diﬀerent possible output ﬁles exist.
+Diﬀerent output ﬁles currently exist.
 * Short output :
 * Human readable file :
-* ...
+* Table csv like file:

 The program also provide a file gathering quantitative information about the analysis of the contigs/chromosomes analysed.